mozilla/DeepSpeech/README.md

 #### Installing DeepSpeech Python bindings

 Once your environment has been setup and loaded, you can use `pip` to manage packages locally.
 On a fresh setup of the virtualenv, you will have to install the DeepSpeech wheel.
-You can check if it is already installed by taking a look at the output of `pip list`.
+You can check if it is already installed by taking a look at the output of `pip3 list`.
 To perform the installation, just issue:

 ```
-$ pip install deepspeech
+$ pip3 install deepspeech
 ```

 If it is already installed, you can also update it:
 ```
-$ pip install --upgrade deepspeech
+$ pip3 install --upgrade deepspeech
 ```

 Alternatively, if you have a supported NVIDIA GPU on Linux (See the release notes to find which GPU's are supported.), you can install the GPU specific package as follows:

 ```
-$ pip install deepspeech-gpu
+$ pip3 install deepspeech-gpu
 ```

 or update it as follows:
 ```
-$ pip install --upgrade deepspeech-gpu
+$ pip3 install --upgrade deepspeech-gpu
 ```

 In both cases, it should take care of installing all the required dependencies.
 Once it is done, you should be able to call the sample binary using `deepspeech` on your command-line.